What is Corporate Governance? Definition, Principles & Importance

 Q2: Does ESG fall under corporate governance?

 Yes.
 ESG stands for Environmental, Social, and Governance.
-The “G” is governance, which covers rules, policies, and practices that ensure a company is run responsibly.
+Governance covers the rules, policies, and practices that ensure a company runs responsibly.

 Q3: What are the 4 P’s of corporate governance?

 The four Ps are People, Process, Performance, and Purpose.
-Together, they guide how a company is led, how decisions are made, how success is measured, and why the company exists.
+They guide how a company is led, how it makes decisions, how it measures success, and why it exists.

 Q4: Why is corporate governance important?